jcllanu/solar-shadow-simulator/README.md

 - Sunrise/sunset time computation
 - Animated visualizations across latitudes and key solar dates
 - Solar event markers (equinoxes, solstices)
+- Subsolar point calculation in each time, i.e., position of the Earth in which the sunrays are orthogonal to the surface

 ---